3 seats available

 Introduces foundational skills for cross-country, downhill, and adaptive cycling disciplines.
 Topics include mountain biking techniques for riding on remote forest trails and navigating rough terrain such as carriage paths, single-track trails, deep sand, slick rock faces, and loose terrain.
 Skills focus on climbing and descending steep, winding trails, managing a group of cyclists to prevent accidents, injuries, and missing riders, and performing basic bicycle maintenance and field repairs.

 Students participate in off-campus field trips.
-Students assume any travel and permit/pass costs associated with field trips.
-Students provide their own, well-maintained mountain bike and bike helmet.
+Students assume any travel and permit or pass costs associated with field trips.

 Schedule: Mondays & Tuesdays from 9 am to 4 pm (4 class sessions)